 The PT-100 charge controller is a fairly simple device to troubleshoot.
 The following chart is designed to help you quickly pinpoint the most common charge controller failures.
-If a fault code (F##) is shown on the display, refer to section 5.3.
+If a fault code (F##) is shown on the display, refer to Sections 5.3 and 5.4.